ArctosDB/documentation-wiki/_documentation/media.markdown

     this category (although some users employ browser extensions which can process these types of files).

-> **_NOTE:_** Files containing characters other than A-Z, a-z, 0-9, and _ are not eligible for scripting.
+> **_NOTE:_** Files or paths containing characters other than A-Z, a-z, 0-9, and _ are not eligible for scripting.
 Please sanitize any file names before uploading.

 ### Mime_Type